The Only PRD Template You'll Ever Need

 The Only PRD Spec Template You'll Ever Need (A Step-by-Step Guide)

-Have you ever finished a sprint, excited for a new feature, only to realize it’s not what you expected?
+Have you ever finished multiple sprints, excited for a new feature, only to realize it’s not what you expected?
 The engineering team delivered, but it still missed the mark.
 Weeks of effort feel wasted, and frustration builds.

 This isn’t just a small communication gap.
 Without one clear source of truth, teams run into scope creep, engineers work without full context, and decisions get lost in endless chat threads.
 Good ideas slip through the cracks, and projects stall.

 This guide fixes that.
-Instead of a blank template, we’ll walk you through a proven PRD for an “AI Email Summarizer,” with simple notes in each section to explain the why behind it.
+Instead of a blank template, we’ll walk you through a sample PRD with simple notes in each section to explain the why behind it.

-It’s more than a document.
+A PRD is more than a document.
 It’s a living tool for alignment that helps teams build the right thing, the right way, the first time.
-How?
-By sparking ideas and kickstarting the right conversations.
-The goal is simple: clear understanding that guides smart design and technical choices.

 đź’ˇ